thienngh/strokehub/README.md

 * Lily Duong

 ---
-## Note

-All the file names are Nervaflex because that was intended in the first place, but now they are all part of the StrokeHub now.
+Notes: All the file names are Nervaflex because that was intended in the first place, but now they are all part of the StrokeHub now.
 ---

 ## Overview